Registering to Vote FAQ’s

 Where do I vote on Election Day?

-CLICK HERE to find out where you vote on Election Day.
+Visit our Election Center to find out where and during what hours you may vote on Election Day.
 Polling places are usually within walking distance of your home (unless you are in a very rural area).
 A polling place can be in a business, a person’s house, a school, or a community center, to name a few establishments.